milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Ingram: "Emi does have a point though.
 All sorts of people come through these parts."

-Ingram: "It usually takes time for the reality to set in, with some taking longer than others."
+Ingram: "It usually takes time for reality to set in, although it does vary from person to person."

+Ingram: "Some need extra time to sort out their feelings, while others transition quite smoothly."

 Ingram: "But from what I can see, it almost seems like you've accepted what happened already, is that right?"